eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 RequestedDeadlineMissedStatus
 -----------------------------

-This status changes every time the :ref:`dds_layer_subscriber_dataReader` did not receive data within the deadline period configured on its :ref:`dds_layer_subscriber_dataReaderQos`.
+This status changes every time the :ref:`dds_layer_subscriber_dataReader` does not receive data within the deadline period configured on its :ref:`dds_layer_subscriber_dataReaderQos`.

 List of status data members: